AIS-Bonn/catch_ros/README.md

 License
 -------

 The catch_ros wrapper is released under BSD-3.
-Catch is licensed under the Boost license (see the Catch repository for details).
+Catch2 is licensed under the Boost license (see the Catch repository for details).
 We provide the single header version for convenience in this repository at `include/catch_ros/catch.hpp`.